“For what it’s worth, it’s never too late

 I KNOW it to be truth.

 Your happiness and needs are JUST AS IMPORTANT as the happiness and needs of those around you.
-And if that sentence creates any sort of irritation internally or brings up immediate resistance, please message me.
-I’d love to chat with you.

 It’s never too late to begin again.